shahadomar09100-arch/water-reminder-AI/README.md

-# water-reminder-AI
+## Summary
-AI project for Elements of AI Building AI course
+Water Reminder App that helps people in Bahrain's hot weather to remember to drink water.
 My Project: Water Reminder App

 ## 1. Problem
 Many people forget to drink water during the day, especially in Bahrain's hot weather.
 Not drinking enough water causes tiredness, headaches, and dehydration.